Wat Tham Krabok

 Wat Tham Krabok (วัดถ้ำกระบอก, literally 'Temple of the Bamboo Cave') is a Buddhist temple (wat) in the Phra Phutthabat District of Saraburi Province, Thailand.

-The temple was first established as a monastery in 1957 by the Buddhist nun Mian Parnchand (generally known as Luang Por Yai) and her two nephews, Chamroon and Charoen Parnchand, who had both ordained as monks at Wat Khlong Mao in Lopburi Province.
-Luang Por Chamroon, a former Thai policeman, was the first abbot, although Wat Tham Krabok is not officially a Buddhist temple, but is a samnak song, because it follows the teachings of Luang Por Yai, a woman.
-Still, the entrance claims it is a temple or wat.
+The temple was first established as a monastery in 1957 by a Buddhist nun, Mian Parnchand (generally known as Luang Por Yai) and her two nephews, Chamroon and Charoen Parnchand, who had both ordained as monks at Wat Khlong Mao in Lopburi Province.
+Luang Por Chamroon, a former Thai policeman, was the first abbot, although Wat Tham Krabok was not officially a Buddhist temple, it was granted official 'Wat' status in 2012.
+Uniquely, it continues to follow the teachings of Luang Por Yai, a woman.
+The entrance now correctly claims it is a temple or wat.
 The temple is majestic in its appearance, with two elephants supporting a globe marking its entrance.
 There are many large Buddha images on the temple grounds.